DokterW/doghum/README.md

 # Dokter's GitHub Manager

-A (pseudo) packet manager for Dokter's bash scripts and rpms hosted on GitHub.
+A (pseudo) packet manager for rpms hosted on GitHub and Dokter's bash scripts.

 Which is the gist of what this bash script is.